Prasaanth94/TrippinTales/README.md

 ### Backend Setup

 1. Run `npm init -y` to initialize the project and create a package.json file
+2. Run `npm i -D nodemon` to allow automatic restart for development purposes
-2. Install all the packages and dependencies `npm i dotenv express-validator mongoose jsonwebtoken bcrypt uuid cors helmet express-rate-limit`
+3. Install all the packages and dependencies `npm i dotenv express express-validator mongoose jsonwebtoken bcrypt uuid cors helmet express-rate-limit`
-3. Create your .env file with the following variables:
+4. Create your .env file with the following variables:

 ```
 PORT=5001